 Section 37 Preparation of and Conduct of Congregational Council Meetings

-(1) The Chairperson prepares the meetings and chairs them.
+(1) The chair prepares the meetings and chairs them.
 He determines the agenda, which may be amended during the meeting.
 Opportunity for discussion of matters not appearing on the agenda shall be given.

 (2) Meetings of Congregational Council shall be opened with devotion and concluded with prayer.
 Deliberations shall, if possible, lead to consensus.